-GYL and Small Sided Play
+GYL and Small-Sided Play

-GYL is a long-time advocate of small sided play.
+GYL is a long-time advocate of small-sided play.

 What exactly does this term mean?
 It means you play a game with fewer players competing on a smaller sized field.
 GYL’s House League was an early adopter of this concept and we’ve introduced other facets such as smaller goals and modified sticks (K-2 in our girls program).
 Our House League has been a model for other programs.